JamesParrott/sDNA_GH/README.md

 4. 1.2 GB disk space.

 ### Installation.

+#### Experimental installation via pip
+`pip install --target=\Grasshopper\UserObjects\sdna-gh sDNA_GH`
+There are few modules in sDNA_GH that can be run outside of Grasshopper, let alone Rhino.
+The wheels (bdist releases) contain launcher components, and import the main sDNA_GH package.
+Therefore for most users, installation should target a folder from which Grasshopper will find the sDNA_GH components, not in a venv or standard CPython installation.
+The folder above is the same as for a standard installation.

+#### Experimental installation in CPython 3 components (Rhino 8's Grasshopper, also via pip)
+`#r: sDNA_GH`

+#### Standard installation.
 1. Ensure you have an installation of [Rhino 3D](https://www.rhino3d.com/download/) including Grasshopper (versions 6 and 7 are supported).

 sDNA_GH provides some functionality without sDNA installed, e.g. Selecting real Rhino objects, User Text components, reading and writing shapefiles, parsing data, and recolouring objects.
 But to use the sDNA components, an installation of sDNA is required.